CARES Center Programs

 Researcher: Soumya Niranjan, PhD

-Program Description: This pilot project will develop a sustainable program that improves lung cancer screening adherence rates among African Americans through increased awareness of and concordance with screening guidelines.
+Program Description: This pilot project will develop a sustainable program that improves lung cancer screening adherence rates in areas with persistent poverty in Jefferson County, Alabama, through increased awareness of and concordance with screening guidelines.
 Assessments of the perspectives of individuals screened eligible for lung cancer screening regarding screening can improve the development and delivery of a culturally and geographically tailored education.
 Group Concept Mapping will be used to engage communities and explore complex health issues.

 Project Aims: